 - Improved mood and well-being

 The benefits are not limited to leg muscles.
 FES cycling can also stimulate the back muscles, stomach muscles and arm muscles.
 By stimulating the back and stomach muscles, you can improve your posture and potentially your ability to cough more effectively.
 To acquire and maintain these benefits you must commit to FES cycling as a leisure activity in its own right.

 FES Cycling would be beneficial if you have:

 - Spinal Cord Injury: complete or incomplete above T12

 - Brain Injury

 You will also need a sufficient range of movement in your upper or lower limbs to accommodate the cycling motion.
 Your skin must be intact without open wounds or pressure sores, in the areas where the electrode pads will be placed.

 Following an initial assessment and setting of the amount of stimulation required, you can build up your exercise tolerance gradually, with up to 45-60 minutes daily.
 You should aim to cycle for a minimum of three times per week and up to 5-6 times per week, to achieve optimum results.

 I enjoy being on the bike as it feels like my muscles are working and gaining strength.
-Plus I enjoy the cardio exercise.Client, PhysioFunction
+Plus I enjoy the cardio exercise.Client, Northampton, PhysioFunction Ltd

-FES bikes are now available for purchase and lease hire.
-To find out more about FES Bike or how we can help you please click the link to contact PhysioFunction or call our Client Services Team on 0800 043 0327
+FES bikes are available for purchase, lease hire or use on an hourly rate at our clinic in Northampton.
+To find out more about the FES Bike or how we can help you please click the link to contact PhysioFunction or call our Client Services Team on 0800 043 0327